buehlmannjan/clapstone-project/README.md

 Link to Notion File [...]

 ## Project Structure
-*scripts* folder for all the R Scripts
+*scripts* folder for all the R scripts
-*data* folder to save data for further usage during analysis *figs* folder to save the plots
+*data* folder to save data for further usage during analysis
+*figs* folder to save the plots
 *output* folder to store the report